gryphon-zone/scm-metadata-maven-plugin/README.md

 [license_badge]: https://img.shields.io/github/license/gryphon-zone/scm-metadata-maven-plugin
 [license_url]: http://www.apache.org/licenses/LICENSE-2.0

 Maven plugin to inject metadata about the SCM in use for the project into your build as Maven properties, for re-use by other plugins.

-Similar in principle to the [buildnumber-maven-plugin](https://www.mojohaus.org/buildnumber-maven-plugin/), with the following key differences:
+Similar in spirit to the [Buildnumber Maven Plugin](https://www.mojohaus.org/buildnumber-maven-plugin/), with the following key differences:
 1. Focus specifically on SCM metadata
 1. Richer set of metadata included
 1. Greater control over injected properties

-See the [scm-metadata-maven-plugin documentation](https://gryphon-zone.github.io/scm-metadata-maven-plugin/) for details.
+See the [documentation][documentation_url] for details.

 ## SCM support